 Sanura lifted her chin, eyeing him up and down.
 “Yes.”
-Her face and voice had gone cold.
+Her face and voice had gone flat.

 He either didn’t notice or didn’t care.
 “Great.”
 Probably he didn’t care.
 He was really good at noticing these things.
+Which meant that he was mad.
 He swept his gaze over everyone at the table.
-“That’s it, everyone.
+“That’s all I have, everyone.
 If you’ll excuse me, I’m gonna go back to stuffing my face.”

 Yeah.
 That was probably a good thing to do.